How to Grow and Care for Weeping Fig Plants (Ficus benjamina)

 Wipe the container clean and sanitize it with a 1:10 mixture of bleach and water (one part bleach to nine parts water).
 Fill it with fresh potting soil.

-Repot the plant, and wait two weeks before treating the soil with the same biofungicide by mixing it with water and soaking the soil, following the manufacturer’s directions.
+Repot the plant, and wait two weeks before treating the soil with the same biofungicide, following the manufacturer’s directions.
 Treat one more time two weeks later.

 A close up square image of the packaging of Mycostop Biofungicide isolated on a white background.